-EIC students are provided an eicollege.edu email that is hosted by G-Suite.
+EIC students are provided an eicollege.edu email that is hosted by the Google Suite.
 Online students leverage technology to access their courses and provide their online learning experience.
-Specifically, EIC uses Canvas as the Learning Management Delivery platform, available at eicollege.instructure.com.
-To facilitate ease of access to Canvas, there is a single sign on integration with G-Suite (email and cloud tools), meaning students use the same password to access both.
-Canvas is integrated with DiamondD, the student information system, giving accurate class lists from students' schedules and providing back to the student portal their final grades.
-Within Canvas, students can use TurnItIn, a plagiarism tool when relevant for their assessments.
-They also have the option to purchase their ebooks within Canvas by leveraging the VitalSource- ebook integration.
+Specifically, EIC uses Canvas as the Learning Management System (LMS) platform - which is available at eicollege.instructure.com.
+To facilitate ease of access to Canvas, there is a single sign on integration with the Google Suite (email and cloud tools); this meaning that students use the same password to access both their emails and access to their LMS.
+Canvas is integrated with DiamondD, the student information system.
+DiamondD provides students' schedules and provides their final grades back to their LMS course shells..
+When relevant for their assignments, students can use TurnItIn, a plagiarism tool within Canvas which assesses their work for plagiarised content before submission.
+They also have the option to purchase their ebooks within Canvas via the VitalSource- ebook integration.